This article explains how to install a tire plug to fix a flat car tire.

 - I understood my tire repair options and risks.

-On the other hand, if this were my wife’s minivan I’d have the tire patched and plugged by professional because she will blissfully drive as long as the engine starts.
+On the other hand, if this were my wife’s minivan, I’d have the tire patched and plugged by professional because she will blissfully drive so long as the engine starts.
 It’s not that she doesn’t care, she just isn’t “tuned in” to mechanical issues.
-More than once I’ve driven the minivan with her and asked “How long has it been making that noise?” (squeaky break pads) or “Why didn’t you tell me about that vibration when braking?” (warped rotor) or “Do you notice it’s not tracking straight?” (wheels out of alignment).
+More than once I’ve driven the minivan with her, and asked “How long has it been making that noise?” (squeaky break pads) or “Why didn’t you tell me about that vibration when braking?” (warped rotor) or “Do you notice it’s not tracking straight?” (wheels out of alignment).
 Her response is invariably “I don’t know” or “What are you talking about?”.
+Sigh.

 How to Plug Flat Car Tire